-Cross-Cultural Management and Work Abroad
+Future Cross-Cultural Management Studies: Trends and Insights

 In the present-day business world striving for globalisation, organisations do their best to benefit from cost-saving technical expertise in other countries (Thomas 2008).
 This creates a specific kind of business environment necessitating ongoing cross-cultural interaction.
 Managers have to deal with teams that are scattered across the globe and consist of people with different cultural backgrounds (Krishna, Sahay, & Walsham 2006).
 Thus, their professional communicative skills and broad, innovative thinking can contribute a lot to the overall success of global projects thereby enhancing the competitiveness of businesses (Moran, Abramson, & Moran 2014).